dlbewley/dlbewley.github.io/_posts/2016-11-14-OpenShift-Cluster-Metrics-and-Cassandra-Troubleshooting.md

                 Space used (live): 318081
 ```

-**TODO**

-- What is a good value? [ref1](https://docs.datastax.com/en/cassandra/2.1/cassandra/operations/ops_tune_jvm_c.html), [ref2](http://stackoverflow.com/questions/30207779/optimal-jvm-settings-for-cassandra), [ref3](https://tobert.github.io/pages/als-cassandra-21-tuning-guide.html)
-  - It doesn't look like JMX is enabled since Sysdig is not showing me any detail about the heap usage.
-I think I will increase it to 12GB without having done complete due diligence.

-- Can this be [injected via the template](https://docs.openshift.com/container-platform/3.3/install_config/cluster_metrics.html#deployer-template-parameters) at deploy time?
-  - Nope.
-I don't see a param in `/usr/share/openshift/examples/infrastructure-templates/enterprise/metrics-deployer.yaml`

 ## Cassandra Heap Size ##

 Today I noticed my metrics were malfunctioning and I observed that cassandra is out of heap space: